 Because you and your staff may be handling potentially hazardous substances such as nail polish remover, you must be aware of and comply with the Control of Substances Hazardous to Health (COSHH) Regulations.
 Your local environmental health department will be able to help you with this.

 Regulations are in place which strictly limit the nickel content of ear piercing products.
 If you offer an ear piercing service you must make sure that all the items that you use, or offer for sale, comply with the appropriate standard.

 What licences does a beauty salon need?

 As the proprietor of a beauty salon you may be required by law to register with your local authority environmental health department, depending on the range of treatments you offer.
 There is no charge for doing this.
-Businesses that offer ear piercing and electrolysis must register with their environmental health department.
+Businesses that offer ear piercing and electrolysis must register.

-If you offer treatments using lasers or intense pulsed light systems in Northern Ireland you'll need to register with the Regulation & Quality Improvement Authority (RQIA).
+If you offer treatments using lasers or intense pulsed light (IPL) you don't need to register if you're based in England.
+But in Northern Ireland you'll need to register with the Regulation & Quality Improvement Authority (RQIA).
 The registering authority in Wales is the Healthcare Inspectorate Wales (HIW).
-You don't need to register if you're based in England.
-In Scotland you do not need to register if you use lasers or intense pulsed light systems for cosmetic purposes but you must comply with National Care Standards.
-You can find out more on the Care Inspectorate website.
+In Scotland you do not need to register if you use lasers or intense pulsed light systems for cosmetic purposes, but you must comply with National Care Standards; you can find out more on the Care Inspectorate website.

-You might be planning to offer your customers complimentary drinks such as beer, wine or even champagne - in which case you must make sure you have the appropriate licences to supply alcohol.
-You may need an alcohol licence - both a premises and a personal licence in England, Wales and Scotland.
+If you offer your customers complimentary alcoholic drinks, you may need an alcohol licence - both a premises licence and a personal licence in England, Wales and Scotland.
 You can find out more about the need to obtain these from your local authority.